radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 ![Example – Using Merge Links with No Parameter](Media/Image4.12.jpg)

 As the figure above shows, the subtree is not conditioned by the parent object which is why all departments are shown below each project.
 This does not accurately depict the context needed.
-The ideal virtual view would show each project and then below each project show the department working on that project followed by location and employees accordingly.
+The ideal identity view would show each project and then below each project show the department working on that project followed by location and employees accordingly.

 Since the department object has a relationship with projects (the project ID is available in the department entry), the project ID can be used as the link parameter to condition the subtree.
 This is shown in the figure below.